How can I repay my personal loan from abroad?

 - Money transfer services

-- Conclusion – Repay my personal loan
+- Conclusion – Repay my personal loan from abroad

 Before Leaving the Country: Notify Your Bank